 Ashern Detachment – August 1970 – July 1971

-After my protective security stint in Ottawa my first community Policing posting was to the Province of Manitoba and the Town of Ashern that is located in the heart of Manitoba’s Northwest Interlake Region and 160 km’s or 2 hours north of Winnipeg on Highway #6.
+After my protective security stint in Ottawa, my first community Policing posting was to the Province of Manitoba and the Town of Ashern which is located in the heart of Manitoba’s Northwest Interlake Region and 160 km or 2 hours north of Winnipeg on Highway #6.

-The community of Ashern is the largest community in the Rural Municipality with around a 700 population and is the regional service center to a trading area of approximately 8,000 people.
+The community of Ashern is the largest community in the Rural Municipality with around 700 population and is the regional service center with a trading area of approximately 8,000 people.
 When I arrived the fall weather had set in and it wasn’t long before the winter was upon us.
-After the city of Ottawa this was a very big change to a very small town.
+After the city of Ottawa, this was a very big change to a very small town.
 The locals were generally seasoned and tough farming folk.

-The RCMP Detachment offices hasn’t changed since I was there it seems.
-There was a Corporal in-charge with 3 constables.
-I note today they have a Cpl and 4 constable and share a Sergeant from a nearby detachment and their patrol area is about half what it used to be when I worked the area.
+The RCMP Detachment office hasn’t changed since I was there it seems.
+There was a Corporal in charge with 3 constables.
+I note today they have a Cpl and 4 constables and share a Sergeant from a nearby detachment and their patrol area is about half what it used to be when I worked the area.
 No wonder we were busy and thought we needed more staff.

-It was very much a rural, farming area with sparse populations but a far few pubs where excitement never was far away.
-Ashern was a very small town with a western style main street with few shops, a bar and road side dinners where I generally ate.
-During the winter months it was cold, windy and snowy.
-Like any small town there were various winter activities such as hockey, curling, skating, snowmobiling, ice-fishing and cross-country skiing.
-Summer was fishing, golfing, baseball and BBQ’s.
+It was very much a rural, farming area with sparse populations but a fair few pubs where the excitement never was far away.
+Ashern was a very small town with a western-style main street with few shops, a bar, and roadside dinners where I generally ate.
+During the winter months, it was cold, windy, and snowy.
+Like any small town, there were various winter activities such as hockey, curling, skating, snowmobiling, ice-fishing, and cross-country skiing.
+Summer was fishing, golfing, baseball and BBQs.

-My involvement with these were only in relation to call outs for fights at a hockey game or accidents or drinking problems.
-The Annual Ashern Rodeo with street Dance, Fireworks, Parade and Rodeo Social were a big deal and part of Labour Day Weekend in Ashern.
+My involvement with these was only in relation to callouts for fights at a hockey game or accidents or drinking problems.
+The Annual Ashern Rodeo with Street Dance, Fireworks, Parade, and Rodeo Social was a big deal and part of Labour Day Weekend in Ashern.
 This last event I remember vividly due to what happened to me in the parking lot after inspecting the event on duty in uniform – ouch it hurt.

-The main work was criminal investigations for assault, robbery, sexual assault, break and enter, motor vehicle accidents, drink driving and the like.
+The main work was criminal investigations for assault, robbery, sexual assault, break and enter, motor vehicle accidents, drunk driving, and the like.
 From time to time there was involvement in drug investigations and surveillance.
 Policing took all our time and a day of rest was the break we took when we could.

 Paperwork was always a pain and there were no computers – only typewriters so if you got it wrong – you did it all over again.
 My first NCO (the boss) was ferocious with a red pen and enjoyed seeing you have to retype pages of reports – sadistic bastard.
 It was his red pen that improved my writing skills – to some degree?
 I wish we had computers back then it would be so much easier.

-While Ashern and surrounding area was not that densely populate the major workload came from the Indian reservations to the north with some spread around the district.
-Case work was varied and covered a wide range of matters but here are some events that I recall:
+While Ashern and the surrounding area were not that densely populate the major workload came from the Indian reservations to the north with some spread around the district.
+Casework was varied and covered a wide range of matters but here are some events that I recall:

-Upon arrival on main street i quickly identified a rather large but very drunken native man.
+Upon arrival on the main street, I quickly identified a rather large but very drunken native man.
 He was staggering all over the street and being somewhat abusive.
-Ok – not sure about this but lets give it a go.
-I pulled up in the police vehicle and with the bravado of a young constable I alighted from the car to speak with the man.
-He was cooperative but very drunk but when I suggested that he would have to accompany me to the office his response was swift – ok, if you can put me in the car then I will come along.
-I questioned the statement and tried to convince him to simply sit in the back of the car for the short ride to the office – again, if you can get me into the car then I will come along peacefully.
+Ok – not sure about this but let’s give it a go.
+I pulled up in the police vehicle and with the bravado of a young constable, I alighted from the car to speak with the man.
+He was cooperative but very drunk but when I suggested that he would have to accompany me to the office his response was swift – ok if you can put me in the car then I will come along.
+I questioned the statement and tried to convince him to simply sit in the back of the car for the short ride to the office – again if you can get me into the car then I will come along peacefully.

-So it was on – as I stepped forward to try and manoeuvre him into the back of the patrol vehicle he began what was a very long and exhaustive wrestling match on the main street – perhaps the weekend entertainment in town.
-He was a very large, strong farm hand that wasn’t willing to comply.
-We wrestled standing, rolling and in various positions for what seemed an eternity and every time I got him near the car he would simply brace against the car.
+So it was on – as I stepped forward to try to maneuver him into the back of the patrol vehicle he began what was a very long and exhaustive wrestling match on the main street – perhaps the weekend entertainment in town.
+He was a very large, strong farmhand that wasn’t willing to comply.
+We wrestled standing, rolling, and in various positions for what seemed an eternity, and every time I got him near the car he would simply brace against the car.
 He was too big and strong to control on my own.
-Eventually the game was over and we were both exhausted so he simply said I was a good sport and that he would come along now.
+Eventually, the game was over and we were both exhausted so he simply said I was a good sport and that he would come along now.
 He poured himself into the vehicle and we headed back to the office.

-All seemed well until we went to leave to get in our car in the parking lot – then I got hit in the side of head and went down, out cold.
-I was hit with a brick in the parking lot that was thrown from the shadows so nobody saw who had taken the cowards act.
-I had a gash, was bleeding and very dizzy.
+All seemed well until we went to leave to get in our car in the parking lot – then I got hit in the side of the head and went down, out cold.
+I was hit with a brick in the parking lot that was thrown from the shadows so nobody saw who had taken the cowardly act.
+I had a gash, was bleeding, and was very dizzy.
 After coming around and making inquiries no further suspects were located.
-The rodeo committee were told they needed to watch the behavior and that we would be back to ensure the closure of the bar and alcohol service as stipulated on the permit – without the brick incident we probably would not have worried much about closing time.
+The rodeo committee was told they needed to watch the behavior and that we would be back to ensure the closure of the bar and alcohol service as stipulated on the permit – without the brick incident, we probably would not have worried much about closing time.
 A lesson learned was that while you might think you are friendly with the locals – it may not be the case – or it was just a jealous boyfriend of a girl I had danced with.
-These were young and tough rodeo and farming community people that didn’t always take kindly to Police.
+These were young and tough rodeo and farming community people who didn’t always take kindly to the Police.

-Farm Bestiality case – A call came into the office from a distraught farmer indicated one of his cows had been sexually assaulted.
+Farm Bestiality case – A call came into the office from a distraught farmer who indicated one of his cows had been sexually assaulted.
 The story sounded bizarre but certainly required follow-up inquiries.
 A patrol to the very isolated farm with a veterinarian was organised.
 The details of the event were explained and an examination showed that this alleged act had indeed occurred.
-So how did the witness come to know who was involved and could they provide any evidence.
-The claim was that from an upper story bedroom window the witness could see some considerable distance into the open barn door while the act was in progress.
+So how did the witness come to know who was involved and could they provide any evidence?
+The claim was that from an upper-story bedroom window, the witness could see some considerable distance into the open barn door while the act was in progress.
 The witness claimed to then have run to the barn to confront the perpetrator and stop the violation.

-Arrest during wedding – The indian reservations in our jurisdiction were large, rough and rugged.
-Scattered throughout the desolate and wooded fields were run down government provided house.
-Life on a reservation was often brutal with too much alcohol and violence among the community.
-We were always investigating injury accidents, assaults, break and enters, thefts and domestic violence.
+Arrest During the Wedding – The Indian reservations in our jurisdiction were large, rough, and rugged.
+Scattered throughout the desolate and wooded fields were run-down government-provided houses.
+Life on a reservation was often brutal with too much alcohol and violence in the community.
+We were always investigating injury accidents, assaults, break-and-enter, thefts, and domestic violence.
 One weekend we were on evening patrol as usual around the reservation roads when we saw a few cars leaving a local community hall.
-We always had arrest warrants for various area residence (as they often failed to show up to court) and the usual routine was to pull over vehicles in search those wanted.
-Darkness had just fallen and the roof lights of the police vehicle was like a beacon in a storm – it could be seen for miles.
+We always had arrest warrants for various area residences (as they often failed to show up to court) and the usual routine was to pull over vehicles in search of those wanted.
+Darkness had just fallen and the roof lights of the police vehicle were like a beacon in a storm – it could be seen for miles.

-Gravel was flying from our wheels, our doors were open as the mob tried to pull us out of the car as it accelerated away.
+Gravel was flying from our wheels, and our doors were open as the mob tried to pull us out of the car as it accelerated away.
 Our metal flashlights were our defensive tools that flayed around for our protection.
-Bodies were diving out-of-the-way and the noise of the crowd was defining and very scary.
+Bodies were diving out of the way and the noise of the crowd was defining and very scary.
 We had run for our lives – successfully.
-This area was about 2 hours north of our office and that was the closest back up.
-Our plan was leave the wedding party in peace and to return the following day with some help to arrest our man.
-The result was a few arrests the next day for obstruction, assault and resisting arrest.
+This area was about 2 hours north of our office and that was the closest backup.
+Our plan was to leave the wedding party in peace and return the following day with some help to arrest our man.
+The result was a few arrests the next day for obstruction, assault, and resisting arrest.
 That was a wedding to remember.

 The Big Hotel brawl – The call was for assistance at the pub; it was being demolished by about 200-300 involved in a mass fight.
 When we pulled into the dirt parking lot and it didn’t look like trouble was involved.
-We were soon advised the action was inside the large barn like hotel beer parlor.
-Upon entry there were a sea of people in twined with each other, fists flying and chairs being thrown or used to smash a fighter.
-There were two of us against the crowd and all attempts to take control, communicate or try to resolve the situation was useless as nobody was listening or paying attention to the Mounties.
+We were soon advised the action was inside the large barn-like hotel beer parlor.
+Upon entry, there was a sea of people intertwined with each other, fists flying and chairs being thrown or used to smash a fighter.
+There were two of us against the crowd and all attempts to take control, communicate or try to resolve the situation were useless as nobody was listening or paying attention to the Mounties.

 I am sure I made other outlandish claims that could never have been carried out.
 This seemed to work as the crowd then slowly managed to leave the pub, get into their vehicles or buy more beer and leave.
 There was considerable damage to the place and many injuries but no complaints were filed and all ended.
 I think we had a couple of beers to regain our composure after all this before patrolling off into the dark of a Manitoba night.